+This school-wide agreement is held in conjunction with our DEI statement, our school value statement, and the AWSNA Principles.
 We believe that all members of the community- students, faculty, staff, parents, and volunteers- have the right to feel safe and to have their culture and identity acknowledged and respected.
 We recognize the importance of supporting the diversity of experiences, perspectives, expectations, knowledge, and skills.
-Everyone in the community has an obligation to promote mutual respect, tolerance, and acceptance and all who witness or have reliable information about a student, faculty, or staff member, being subjected to harassment, intimidation, and/or bullying, whether verbal or physical, are responsible to report these bias incidents defined here forth as bias incidents.
+Everyone in the community has an obligation to promote mutual respect, tolerance, and acceptance.